auth0/terraform-provider-auth0/docs/resources/action.md

 Actions are secure, tenant-specific, versioned functions written in Node.js that execute at certain points during the Auth0 runtime.
 Actions are used to customize and extend Auth0's capabilities with custom logic.

+~> Secrets and dependencies must be managed with Terraform, they cannot be managed out-of-band.

 ## Example Usage

 ```terraform